NishanthAdithya/NishanthAdithya.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Two of our research papers from the Manipulators Group have been submitted to Mechanism and Machine Theory! 📜
+Two of our research papers from the Manipulators Research Group have been submitted to Mechanism and Machine Theory! 📜